NON-STATE ACTORS IN EDUCATION

 Teaching profession: See Multi-level regulations.

 Corporal punishment: No regulation on the prohibition of corporal punishment in private schools was found.
-The Education Act establishes that corporal punishment is lawful in state schools when followed by the prescribed regulations and guidelines.
+According to the Education Act, corporal punishment is lawful in state schools if it complies with the prescribed regulations and guidelines.

-Other safety measures and COVID-19: As all schools transitioned to distance learning during COVID-19, Grenada, in alliance with the OECS, The Organisation of Eastern Caribbean States (OECS), developed the OECS Education Sector Response and Recovery Strategy to COVID-19 complemented with several initiatives to mitigate the impact of the Coronavirus in the OECS Education System.
+Other safety measures and COVID-19: As all schools transitioned to distance learning during COVID-19, the OECS developed the OECS Education Sector Response and Recovery Strategy to COVID-19 in collaboration with the government of Grenada, which included several initiatives to mitigate the impact of the Coronavirus.

 Fee-setting: No information was found.